alecnmk/rubyshift/README.md

 - Distance calculation is incorrect (several crucial points seen)
 - Click on each marker on map generates error. find_station_by_id is not returning anything, because literal is compared to integer
 - Actually, calculate_distance contains quite a lot of errors, i've tried to fix them, just to prive the idea is correct, but it seem to be not
-- Nothing is initialized in db
+- Poulating DB from seeds
 - Idea of movement direction is very good
 - Models look pretty good, but speed is a bit too high :)
 - Idea with ticks is good.
 It would be great thou to have it configurable (heartbeat idea)